dentarg/auth0-blog/_posts/2017-12-08-how-poor-identity-access-management-equals-security-breaches.markdown

 Auth0 provides an intuitive way to customize the login process by utilizing the [rules feature](https://auth0.com/university/1/4/how-to-use-auth0-s-rules-feature).
 You can configure logins to limit people by location by using geolocation data that is set per user.
 If the hackers were accessing the data from a different location, Sony would have been notified by the system.

-As for phishing schemes, the first line of defense in strengthening your IAM is not always technology, it's [employee training and awareness](https://auth0.com/blog/4-security-measures-after-data-breach/).
+As for phishing schemes, the first line of defense in strengthening your Identity Access Management is not always technology, it's [employee training and awareness](https://auth0.com/blog/4-security-measures-after-data-breach/).
 In [almost every](https://www.csoonline.com/article/3225471/security/please-dont-send-me-to-cybersecurity-training.html) data breach, there is some aspect of human error.

 ![Employee training and awareness about phishing schemes](https://cdn.auth0.com/blog/poor-identity/legit-or-scheme-2.png)

-A strong IAM approach requires a mix of informed employees and the technology tools to initiate, track and manage user identities and their access permissions across your entire network.
+A strong Identity Access Management approach requires a mix of informed employees and the technology tools to initiate, track and manage user identities and their access permissions across your entire network.

-{% include tweet_quote.html quote_text="A strong IAM approach requires a mix of informed employees and tools to initiate, track and manage user identities." %}
+{% include tweet_quote.html quote_text="A strong Identity Access Management approach requires a mix of informed employees and tools to initiate, track and manage user identities." %}

-## Your Expensive Cybersecurity is only as Strong as Your IAM
+## Your Expensive Cybersecurity is only as Strong as Your Identity Access Management

 Fort Knox has the most advanced weapons and security measures in the world guarding its gold.
 So why would the U.S. government take the extra step to create an identity access management layer to protect its $1 trillion?

 When identity is compromised, advanced perimeter security is not enough.

-Companies are going to spend over [_$100 billion_](https://www.forbes.com/sites/stevemorgan/2015/12/20/cybersecurity%E2%80%8B-%E2%80%8Bmarket-reaches-75-billion-in-2015%E2%80%8B%E2%80%8B-%E2%80%8Bexpected-to-reach-170-billion-by-2020/#3e459f3330d6) on cybersecurity this year to fortify their systems to be as strong as Fort Knox, but without a strong IAM strategy, they could be building a very strong fortress while forgetting to lock the door.
+Companies are going to spend over [_$100 billion_](https://www.forbes.com/sites/stevemorgan/2015/12/20/cybersecurity%E2%80%8B-%E2%80%8Bmarket-reaches-75-billion-in-2015%E2%80%8B%E2%80%8B-%E2%80%8Bexpected-to-reach-170-billion-by-2020/#3e459f3330d6) on cybersecurity this year to fortify their systems to be as strong as Fort Knox, but without a strong Identity Access Management strategy, they could be building a very strong fortress while forgetting to lock the door.

-As your security perimeter grows well beyond the firewall, your IAM technology must adapt to new applications and security risks.
-Auth0 was built by security experts to anticipate these new user trends so your IAM technology is always updated to protect access, giving you the peace of mind to focus on your core business.
+As your security perimeter grows well beyond the firewall, your Identity Access Management technology must adapt to new applications and security risks.
+Auth0 was built by security experts to anticipate these new user trends so your Identity Access Management technology is always updated to protect access, giving you the peace of mind to focus on your core business.